NoCode-NoLife/Sabine/docs/clients/2001-08-30_iro_alpha/alpha_client.md

 ### Stats

-Unfortunately, there's very few screen shots, videos, and information about stats during the alpha.
+Unfortunately, there are very few screen shots, videos, and information about stats during the alpha.
 A few things we've been able to figure out, however.
 For example, characters had a much lower maximum weight, and the stats were different in general.
 Don't be surprised when your stats are different from what you're used to.
-That being said, the formulas we're using are largely guess-work, based on the limited resources we had, and if something seems way wrong, or you have first-hand knowledge about the alpha, do report it.
+That being said, the formulas we're using are largely guess-work, based on the limited resources we had, and if something seems way wrong, or you have first-hand knowledge about the alpha, do report these issues.

 Monsters are even more difficult to nail down, because we don't have any information about their exact stats.
-The MvPs in particular were presumably much weaker than in later versions, because first class characters had to be able to kill them, but without any official information, we can't say what their stats were for sure.
+The MvPs in particular were presumably much weaker than in later versions, because first class characters had to be able to kill them, but without any official information, we can't say for certain what their stats were.

 ### Item Descriptions

-Unlike newer clients, the alpha client doesn't have any item descriptions in its data.
+Unlike newer clients, the alpha client doesn't have any item descriptions stored in its data.
 Instead, it sends a request to the server to retrieve them.
 This server currently auto-generates the descriptions based on the items' stats, which is why they're a little sparse.

 What's interesting about the descriptions, is that they seem to not support line-breaks.
 That means you can't create clean key:value lines,